psharanda/FixFlex/Readme/src/templates/README.md

 - Declarative Auto Layout code that is easy to write, read, and modify
 - Simple API with 2 functions and 4 specifiers, covering 99% of layout use cases
-- Implementation is only 300 lines of code
+- Single-file implementation with a tiny surface area
 - Compatible with any other Auto Layout code
 - Basically generates a bunch of activated `NSLayoutConstraint` and `UILayoutGuide`
-- Keeps your view hierarchy flat, no need for exta containers
+- Keeps your view hierarchy flat, no need for extra containers
 - Lightweight alternative to `UIStackView`
 - Super straightforward mental model
 - Typesafe alternative to VFL
 - Dynamic Type and Right-To-Left friendly
 - Automatically sets `translatesAutoresizingMaskIntoConstraints` to false
+- Fully documented with 100% test coverage
-- Supports iOS 12.0+ / Mac OS X 10.13+ / tvOS 12.0+
+- Supports iOS 12.0+ / macOS 10.13+ / tvOS 12.0+

 ## Usage